How Court Lighting Affects Your RX Lens Choice

 🧠 How Lighting Impacts Your On-Court Decision Making

-Studies show that visual clarity in specific lighting directly affects your reaction time.
-Inconsistent visibility can delay your ability to:
+Visual clarity in specific lighting directly affects reaction time, anticipation, and shot selection.
+Inconsistent lighting can delay your ability to:

-Players using the wrong lens for their court environment often report:
+Players using the wrong lens for their environment often report:

-Invest in lenses designed to reduce lighting interference—especially at the RX level.
+Invest in lenses designed to reduce lighting interference—especially at the RX level—to maintain consistent court performance.

 👓 RX Frame Features That Matter in Every Light

-In addition to lens type, the frame build and fit influence how lighting affects you on court.
+In addition to lens type, frame build and fit influence how lighting affects you on court.
+Proper fit enhances peripheral coverage and reduces glare intrusion.

 Must-Haves: